-The country’s severe economic crisis has crippled the healthcare system, with many facilities lacking the basic supplies needed to prevent and treat new illnesses such as COVID-19 and resurging communicable diseases like tuberculosis, diphtheria, measles and malaria.
-Approximately two-thirds of the biggest hospitals in Venezuela do not have running water but instead are forced to rely on water distributions from international organizations a few times a week.
+The country’s severe economic crisis has crippled the healthcare system, with many facilities lacking the basic supplies needed to prevent and treat new illnesses such as COVID-19 and resurging communicable disease like tuberculosis, diphtheria, measles and malaria.
+Approximately two-thirds of the biggest hospitals in Venezuela do not have running water, but instead are forced to rely on water distributions from international organisations a few times a week.
 The economic crisis also has led to severe shortages of personal protective equipment, intensive-care beds, medicines and personnel, as many thousands of doctors and nurses have migrated abroad in recent years.
 Pervasive hunger, malnutrition and lack of access to basic services are also causing infant and maternal mortality rates to skyrocket, with conditions sure to deteriorate further.

 International Medical Corps deployed a team to Venezuela in March 2019 to assess humanitarian needs, as well as the operational environment for providing healthcare support.
-In September 2019, International Medical Corps earned registration as a Civil Association non-profit organization in Venezuela and was authorized to provide humanitarian services.
+In September 2019, International Medical Corps earned registration as a Civil Association non-profit organization in Venezuela and was authorised to provide humanitarian services.
 Today, as concerns around COVID-19 continue to grow, International Medical Corps is working to provide pandemic-control support in areas where assistance is most needed.

 To address significant healthcare gaps during the COVID-19 pandemic, International Medical Corps is deploying emergency medical field units to support health facilities in Venezuela’s border states—Zulia, Apure and Táchira—and Miranda.
 The units will support triage and patient screening activities, and in some cases will be used to provide surge capacity for health facilities, as the number of COVID-19 cases continues to increase along these transit corridors.
 To ensure that patients receive the lifesaving care they need and that healthcare workers are able to perform their duties safely, International Medical Corps has procured and distributed medical supplies and personal protective equipment (PPE) to support these hospitals.